-Virginia M. Esposito, is the founder and president of the National Center for Family Philanthropy.
-In January 2020, Ginny will transition to the role of Senior Fellow and focus her efforts on research, writing, and consulting with families.
-She will be succeeded by Nicholas Tedesco.
+Virginia M. Esposito, is the founding president of the National Center for Family Philanthropy.
+In January 2020, Ginny transitioned to the role of Senior Fellow to focus her efforts on research, writing, and consulting with families.

 For more than 35 years, Ginny has worked to advance private philanthropy through research and education.
 For 30 of those years, she has focused on the family philanthropic experience, promoting values, vision, and excellence across generations of donor families.
 Ginny was editor and principal author of the first edition of Splendid Legacy and of Splendid Legacy 2: Creating and Recreating Your Family Foundation.
 Her research publications include The Power to Produce Wonders: The Value of Family in Philanthropy and The Family Foundation CEO: Crafting Consensus out of Complexity.
 Ginny also edited, and was principal author of, the four-volume Family Foundation Library and numerous articles and issue papers on family philanthropy.
 She has presented at hundreds of programs for and about donor families throughout North America and on four other continents.
 In addition to her work on family philanthropy, Ginny edited Conscience and Community: The Legacy of Paul Ylvisaker, the writings and speeches of the late foundation trustee, educator, and dean of the Graduate School of Education at Harvard University.
 She has served on boards and committees for organizations including Great Nonprofits, the Binational Commission on the Nonprofit Sector (US and South Africa), the Commission on the Future of Public Education (Public Education Network), Committee on Ethics and Accountability (Independent Sector), the Philanthropy and the Black Church Project, and Strengthening Native American Philanthropy.
 She currently serves on the board of directors of the John M. Belk Endowment.